 The Unseen Trails experiences with our community partners – Dubai Desert Conservation Drive, Naif by Night, Old Dubai Iftar Walk and Indian Festival of Lights – are not food-focused tours and are more centered on urban/desert exploration depending on the tour you sign up for.
 However, all of them do feature a few delicious treats which are always carefully selected and well-explained on the tour.

 Please be sure to let us know if you (or anyone in your group) have a dietary restriction (e.g. vegetarian, diabetic, allergy, etc.) when you purchase your tickets.
-In most cases, nuts, lactose and gluten may be in the foods featured on our experiences.
+In most cases, nuts, lactose and gluten may be in the foods featured on our experiences and there is a risk of cross-contamination.
 If you have a serious allergy, we recommend contacting us at ‘email@example.com’ prior to purchasing tickets to enable us to advise you if our tours are suitable for you.

 Yes, advance ticket purchase is required.
 Our experiences, typically, sell out quickly during the peak season (November to April).
 To maximize your chances of getting the date, time, and number of tickets you prefer, please book well in advance.

 We do not offer a waiting list.
 If the date and time of your choice is sold out, we recommend visiting our website approximately 12 to 24 hours before the tour to check for any last-minute cancellations and openings.

 We apply the following policy for any tour booking (excluding Sufra experiences), including one booked with a gift voucher / e-certificate:

 For change policies on Sufra experiences, kindly click here.